cheneyyu/PeakForge/README.md

 ## Reusing consensus peaks
 Any completed PeakForge analysis writes `consensus_peaks.bed` inside the output directory.
 Passing that file to either `tsvmode` or `runmode` through `--consensus-peaks` preserves genomic intervals across follow-up contrasts, keeping fold-change estimates directly comparable.

 ---

+## Troubleshooting

+- **Missing optional dependencies** – PyDESeq2, gseapy, and pyBigWig are only required for specific features.
+If the CLI warns about a missing module you can either install it (`pip install pydeseq2 gseapy pybigwig`) or run the pipeline without that capability.
+- **External tool failures** – PeakForge wraps MACS2, deepTools, and samtools.
+Check their versions with `macs2 --version`, `multiBamSummary --version`, and `samtools --version` if a subprocess error occurs.
+- **Empty consensus sets** – ensure that MACS2 produced peaks or provide existing peak files via the metadata sheet.
+Lowering `--min-overlap` can help when combining sparse datasets.

+---